-Acute dystonic reactions
+Acute dystonic reaction

-If it is necessary for the patient to continue taking DRB drugs, then the physician would be expected to explore different types of DRB drugs, i.e. newer versions which will hopefully not cause further acute dystonic reactions; including anti-depressants of the type that inhibit the reuptake of serotonin, calcium antagonists (sometimes used to treat high clood pressure and angina,) some anaesthetic agents, anticonvulsants such as carbamazepine and phenytoin and even illicit drugs such as cocaine and ecstasy.
+Many other drugs have been reported to cause acute dystonic reactions including anti-depressants of the type that inhibit the reuptake of serotonin, calcium antagonists (sometimes used to treat high blood pressure and angina), some anaesthetic agents, anticonvulsants such as carbamazepine and phenytoin and even illicit drugs such as cocaine and ecstasy.

 Disclaimer The Dystonia Society provides the information on this page as general information only.
 It is not intended to provide instruction and you should not rely on this information to determine diagnosis, prognosis or a course of treatment.
 It should not be used in place of a professional consultation with a doctor.
 The Dystonia Society is not responsible for the consequences of your decisions resulting from the use of this information, including, but not limited to, your choosing to seek or not to seek professional medical care, or from choosing or not choosing specific treatment based on the information.
 You should not disregard the advice of your physician or other qualified health care provider because of any information you receive from us.
 If you have any health care questions, please consult the relevant medical practitioner.